FlynnStudios/portable-cocktail-machine/README.md

 - I2C connection to the battery-monitoring circuit
 - pump MOSFET control

-> **Team contribution note:** This MCU/control schematic was primarily developed by my teammate and is shown here to document the architecture of the complete system.
-My electrical ownership was concentrated on the power-management design shown above.
+This schematic is shown to provide context for the complete electrical architecture and its interaction with the power-management section.

+The MCU/control circuitry and most embedded firmware were primarily developed by other team members as part of the shared system design.

 ---